-It is not necessary to label the secondary container if the employee who performs the transfer is the only person who uses the chemical from the new container, during their work shift.
+It is not necessary to label the secondary container if the employee who performs the transfer is the only person who uses the chemical from the new container and the chemical is entirely used during their work shift.

 However, it is highly recommended that all containers be labeled to avoid confusion and possible harm to employees.
 This recommendation includes non-hazardous chemicals as well.
 For example, an unlabeled container of distilled water may look similar to a container of Isopropyl Alcohol, and labeling in this instance would be clearly helpful in distinguishing the two.